Drone regulations in Great Britain (United Kingdom)

 In this post, I’d like to introduce you to the current rules for operating drones in the UK.

-On 30 November 2019, new drone rules have become law.
-If your drone weighs between 250 grams and 20 kilograms and you want to use it in the country, you need to register as an operator and need a flyer ID.
-An operator is the person or organization responsible for the drone.
-He or she must be of legal age (18 years or older).
-Registration is possible online and costs 9 pounds.
-You can also register as a non-flying operator if you do not fly the drone yourself, for example, because the pilot is your underage child.
-The Operator ID is renewable annually and the drone must be marked with it.
-This means the ID must be clearly visible on the main body of the drone without any effort.
-It must be in capital letters and at least 3 millimeters in size, the marking should be protected from damage.
-It is best to use a removable label, as the Operator ID might change when it is renewed.
+One is to register as an operator.
+If your drone weighs between 250 grams and 20 kilograms and you want to use it in the country, you must register as an operator.
+An operator is the person or company responsible for the drone.
+He or she must be of legal age (at least 18 years old).
+Registration is possible online and costs 10.33 pounds.
+You can also only register as an operator if you are not flying the drone yourself, for example because the pilot is your underage child.
+The operator ID is valid for one year and must be clearly visible on the drone.

-To get your flyer ID, you must complete an online test.
-This is free and will test you in your knowledge of the safety rules.
-It consists of 40 multiple choice questions of which you must answer 30 correctly.
-You can repeat the test as often as necessary.
+You also have the option of registering as a flyer.
+Registration as a flyer is required if your drone weighs 250 grams or more.
+To get your flyer ID, you must be at least 13 years old and complete an online test.
+This is free of charge and tests your knowledge of the safety rules.
+It consists of 40 multiple choice questions, 30 of which you have to answer correctly.
+However, you can repeat the test as often as necessary.
 The Flyer ID remains valid for five years.

 Overview: Drone rules in Great Britain